nqpz/indirectassassin/README.txt

 * a yellow bat, he becomes a zombie soldier for 4 turns.
 * a green bee, he dies instantly.
-* a diamond, he becomes rich and chooses the opposite direction of what he would normally choose when he hits a corner (if he moves at all).
+* a diamond, he becomes rich and chooses the opposite direction of what he would normally choose when he hits a wall (if he moves at all).
 * a tomato, he turns into a normal (not zombie) soldier for 7 turns.
 * an ice shield, he becomes unable to pick up new items for 3 turns, and instead destroys them instantly when touching them.